bsazonov/rethread/docs/Rationale.md

 >   ~thread();
 >   If joinable() then **terminate()**, otherwise no effects.

 What are the consequences?
-User have to be cautious about destroying threads:
+User has to be cautious about destroying threads:

 ```cpp
 void dangerous_foo()